 Override all Tallnecks

-To begin with, you will want to find and override any Tallnecks which you haven’t yet done this for.
+To begin this phase of the Horizon Zero Dawn Trophy Guide, you will want to find and override any Tallnecks which you haven’t yet done this for.
 The reason for this is that overriding Tallnecks will reveal side-quests and side-activity locations on the map.

 First Tallneck Overridden

 All Tallnecks Overridden